jvliss/time_to_jump/README.md

 	- Files used for simulation-based calibration and validation.

 ### 4. R Script
+- `ttj_analyses.Rmd`, `ttj_analyses.html`: R Mardown and HTML output file for frequentist and Bayesian tests for Study 1.
-- R scripts for frequentist and Bayesian tests.
+- `ttj_analyses_s2.Rmd`, `ttj_analyses_s2.html`: R Mardown and HTML output file for frequentist and Bayesian tests for Study 2.
+- `appendix_d.Rmd`, `appendix_d.html`: R Mardown and HTML output file for Appendix D.

 ---